Ignatius Klotz: Public office

-Klotz served as chairman of the Eden Town Board and as chairman of the Ashford Town Board.
+Klotz served as chairman of the Eden Town Board as well as the Ashford Town Board.
 He also served on the Fond du Lac County Board of Supervisors for eighteen years.
 Klotz was elected to the Wisconsin State Assembly's 4th Fond du Lac County district (the towns of Ashford, Auburn, Calumet, Eden, Forest, Marshfield, Osceola and Taycheedah) for the 1880 term as a Democrat, with 1697 votes to 32 for Independent Democrat S. Simons and 8 for Republican A. Armstrong, succeeding fellow Democrat Michael Thelen.
 He did not run for re-election, and was succeeded by another Democrat Fred Konz.
 From 1885 to 1889, Klotz served in the Wisconsin State Senate, having been elected to the Wisconsin Senate, District 20 (Sheboygan County, and the towns of Ashford, Auburn, Calumet, Eden, Forest, Marshfield, Osceola and Taycheedah, in Fond du Lac county) in 1884, succeeding Democrat Patrick Henry Smith, with 6,016 votes to 4,013 votes for Republican William Noll and 78 for Israel Chesling, prohibitionist.
 He did not run for re-election, and was succeeded by another Democrat, Major C. Mead in 1889.